SEO Intermediate Updated 2026-03-22

 How do I check my crawl budget?

 Google Search Console’s Crawl Stats report shows how many pages Googlebot crawls per day, average response time, and crawl request trends.
 Check it under Settings > Crawl Stats.
-Look for patterns — a sudden drop in crawl rate often signals server issues.
+Look for patterns.
+A sudden drop in crawl rate often signals server issues.

 Does crawl budget affect small sites?